Siberian cat: Health

-The Siberian is an ancient naturally developed landrace, which makes it a relatively healthy cat breed.
+The Siberian is developed from an ancient natural landrace, which makes it a relatively healthy cat breed.
 In fact, the Siberian breed has the highest heterozygosity degree (genetic variation) among all cat breeds, comparable to random-bred cats.

-In a study with almost 550.000 cats of 18 breeds, the disease risks of the different cat breeds were evaluated based on 24 diagnostic categories.
+In a study with almost 550,000 cats of 18 breeds, the disease risks of the different cat breeds were evaluated based on 24 diagnostic categories.
 Due to the athleticism and energy of the breed, injury is the most common cause of morbidity.
-The Siberian has the highest score in injury risk of all purebreds - while it scores lowest, together with the Ragdoll, in the overall morbidity risk.
+The Siberian has the highest score in injury risk of all purebreds, whilst it scores lowest, together with the Ragdoll, in the overall morbidity risk.
 Siberians had a significantly lower risk in 11 of the 24 diagnostic categories compared to other breeds, including endocrine, ear, neurological and neoplasia.
 Apart from injury, the Siberian had a higher incidence rate of locomotor and female reproduction-related conditions compared to other cat breeds.

 Fur allergen levels

-While there is no hypoallergenic cat or dog breed, the decreased dander qualities of the Siberian coat have been noted and commented on for almost ten years.
+While there is no allergen-free cat or dog breed, the hypoallergenic dander qualities of the Siberian coat have been noted and commented on for almost ten years.
 While there is no scientific evidence, breeders and pet owners claim that Siberians can be safe for many allergy sufferers.
 Since females of all feline breeds produce lower levels of Fel d 1, breeders often suggest that allergic families adopt female cats.
 Allergy sufferers are advised to check their reactivity directly with the parent cats from whom they plan to adopt a kitten.
 Many people believe that the breed produces less Fel d 1, the primary allergen present in cats.

 In 1999, Indoor Biotechnologies tested the fur of four cats for Fel d 1; a mixed breed, two Siberians, and an Abyssinian.
 The results showed the Siberian and Abyssinian cat fur as having lower Fel d 1 levels than the mixed breed cat.
 Indoor Biotechnologies cautions that the Siberian levels were still high, and that the mixed breed sample was "exceptionally high".
 Indoor Biotechnologies warns against using these results to make decisions about pet ownership.

 This test of fur allergen levels is cited by many Siberian breeder websites as evidence the breed is hypoallergenic.
 Critiques include that the sample size (only 4 cats) is below statistical significance, was submitted by a Siberian breeder, and as mentioned, one cat was found to have Fel d1 allergen levels of 62.813 μg (roughly 60× higher than any published professional study).